Stable Outcomes and Information in Games: An Empirical Framework: Introduction

 Our framework differs from the usual Nash framework.
-To account for stable outcomes, we assume players can observe opponents actions and react.
-In contrast, in static Nash frameworks, players are not allowed to change their ``one-shot'' actions and therefore may be subject to regrets after observing the realized actions of their opponents.\footnote{The empirical literature has been aware that the Nash framework is subject to ex-post regret.
+To account for stable outcomes, we assume players can observe opponents' actions and react.
+In contrast, in static Nash frameworks, players are not allowed to change their ``one-shot'' actions and therefore may be subject to regrets after observing the realized actions of their opponents.\footnote{The empirical literature has been aware that the Nash framework is subject to ex-post regret when information is incomplete or players are using mixed strategies.
 See, for example, the discussions in \citet{draganska2008discrete}, \citet{einav_not_2010}, and \citet{ellickson2011structural}. } Furthermore, we are not aware of dynamic models (e.g., frameworks based on Markov perfect equilibrium) that can straightforwardly handle stable outcomes in incomplete information environment.

 Bayes stable equilibrium allows the researcher to work with weak assumptions on players' information.
-An early work in this spirit is \citet{grieco2014discrete} who considers a parametric class of information structures that nest standard assumptions.
+An early work in this spirit is \citet{grieco2014discrete}, which considers a parametric class of information structures that nests standard assumptions.
 Our work is most closely related to recent papers that use Bayes correlated equilibrium as a basis for informationally robust econometric analysis: \citet{magnolfi2021estimation} applies Bayes correlated equilibrium to static entry games (which are also considered in this paper), \citet*{syrgkanis2021inference} to auctions, and \citet{gualdani2020identification} to static, single-agent models.\footnote{There is also a strand of literature that studies the possibility that firms might have biased beliefs (see \citet{aguirregabiria2020identification} and \citet{aguirregabiria2020firmstextquoteright} for a review).
-The main difference is that the works in this literature assume that the econometrician knows the true information structure of the game but firms may not have correct beliefs whereas we assume that firms have correct beliefs but the econometrician does not know the true information structure.}
+The works in this literature assume that the econometrician knows the true information structure of the game but firms may not have correct beliefs.
+In contrast, we assume that firms have correct beliefs but the econometrician does not know the true information structure.}

 We contribute to the literature on the econometrics of moment inequality models by proposing a simple approach to constructing confidence sets based on the idea of \citet{horowitz2021inference}.\footnote{Recent development in inference with moment inequality models has introduced many alternative approaches for constructing confidence sets (see \citet{ho2017partial}, \citet{canay2017practical}, and \citet{molinari2020microeconometrics2} for recent surveys).
 However, to the best of our knowledge, most are not directly applicable to our setup, primarily due to the presence of a high-dimensional nuisance parameter and a large number of inequalities.
 A feasible strategy for inference is the subsampling approach of \citet*{chernozhukov2007estimation}, which is also used in \citet{magnolfi2021estimation} and \citet*{syrgkanis2021inference}.} Our approach is new in the context of econometric analysis of game-theoretic models and applicable under alternative solution concepts such as pure strategy Nash equilibrium or Bayes correlated equilibrium.